Menu

 How do I grow artichokes in Adelaide?

 Plant root divisions or suckers in autumn (March to May).
 Full sun, well-drained soil.
 Plants produce flower buds from September to November in their second year.
-A single plant produces 6-12 globes per season.
+A single plant produces 6 to 12 globes per season.

 Share This Guide